 U.S. multinational employers differ in how they choose to contract with EAP providers.
 They may contract directly with a global provider for all their locations or choose to contract with a domestic, U.S.-based, provider that then establishes a contract with a global provider.
 There are pros and cons to both methods.
 Advantages to contracting with a U.S.-based provider first may include ease of administration, a more integrated experience, coordination with expatriate benefits where appropriate, and an “apples-to-apples” comparison between the U.S. and other worldwide locations.
 One of the advantages to contracting with a global vendor is greater access and line of sight to local providers.
 Even though most global vendors do contract with local vendors or individual providers, there is still a sense among some employers of cutting out the “middleman” by contracting directly with a global vendor.
 Ultimately an employer needs to decide which method is most appropriate for the company given available resources.

 Building a well-promoted and well-run EAP is possible and it has the potential to positively impact your company’s bottom line.
-Throughout this toolkit, we provide strategies, based on research and employer/vendor interviews, to make your EAP as relevant, efficient and culturally appropriate as possible.
+Throughout this guide, we provide strategies, based on research and employer/vendor interviews, to make your EAP as relevant, efficient and culturally appropriate as possible.
 Employer examples will also provide illustrations of how companies have built an effective EAP or are in the process of doing so.
 Our hope is that employers at all stages of implementation will find this information helpful in developing or finetuning their EAP strategies around the world.

-View other parts of this guide:
+View other parts of this guide or download the full PDF below.

 More TopicsArticles & Guides Mental and Emotional Well-being Virtual Solutions